bookstairs/bookstairs/README.md

 The books' category is defined by the [Chinese Library Classification](https://en.wikipedia.org/wiki/Chinese_Library_Classification).
-Putting all the files into [SeaweedFS](https://github.com/chrislusf/seaweedfs) for fast file acess.
+Putting all the files into [SeaweedFS](https://github.com/chrislusf/seaweedfs) for fast file access.
 This will make the S3 support out of box.

 * __Better book deduplication__